derekmiranda/ad-tech-notes/binary_imports.md

 # Enabling Binary Imports in build modules

 # What I need to do
+- Prevent wrb-loader from cutting off dependency graph
+- Get distributed image imports into compilations _modules graph
+	- However: applying Rollup's image plugin prevents the image from going inside the graph...
+	- OPTIONS:
+		1. Try to get modules fed thru url-loader before rollup-babel-loader
+			- I think would add it to the compilation's _modules
+			- allow using Webpack loader instead of Rollup plugin
+		2. Try to add image imports manually to _modules

 - Route image/font imports to:
 	- Payload Plugin (?) so it can put that images' binary data into the FBA